 Get Program Information

 The International Education Office can help you review different programs and help you determine which one best fits your needs.
 That is, in order for us to assist you, you need to know what your goals are for studying abroad, what your financial parameters are, and of course, what country you want to study in.
-For guidelines to assist in comparing different programs, check here.
 You are responsible for getting all the necessary application and information forms from any independent programs that you may choose.Schedule an appointment with International Education

 Obtain Allegheny Approval to Study Off-Campus

-Regardless of whether you are applying to participate in an Allegheny-sponsored program OR an independent program, you must first be approved by your academic advisor and by the International Education.
-Submit your application requirements to the International Programs and Services Office by 5PM on February 20 for fall programs or by September 20 for spring programs.
+Regardless of whether you are applying to participate in an Allegheny-sponsored program OR an independent program, you must first be approved by your academic advisor and by the International Education Office.
+Submit your application to the International Education Office by 5PM on February 20 for fall programs or by September 20 for spring programs.
 The Allegheny approval deadline is independent from the application deadline of the particular program you are applying to.
 If you are approved to study off campus, International Education will assist you with your host school application.
 The minimum requirements for Allegheny approval are:

 - In your statement of purpose please describe how study abroad or U.S.-based off-campus study is related to your major, minor or other clear academic/ professional goals at Allegheny; include why it is important for you to participate in the particular semester you are applying for, and why you cannot accomplish these academic goals on campus.
 Please make sure you have read the program description on the program homepages before you write your statement so that you are aware of the program structure, goals, philosophy, parameters, and restrictions.